Supplementary data: Manitoba

 Topic: Maintaining healthy body weight

-Title of image: Percentage of individuals (aged ≥ 18) classified as overweight or obese in 2019
+Title of image: Percentage of individuals (aged ≥ 18) classified as overweight or obese

 Caveats/limitations: